Wilderness Survival Training

 Pancakes are immensely popular with our family.
 Both my folks were excellent cooks and served us homemade pancakes for both breakfast and dinner.
 So, I had watched and learned from them.

-Years later after beating the bush for a while.
-I learned to make a delicious wild elderberry syrup to go along with our camp cakes.
-Can you say wow!
+Years later I learned to make a delicious wild elderberry syrup to go along with our camp cakes!

-When it came time for me to pack my camping gear and hit the trail.
+When it was time for me to pack my camping gear and hit the trail once again.
 I wanted to bring a food that I knew how to cook.
 Enjoyed to eat and was inexpensive to keep in stock.
-So, bread flour it was.

 Sourdough Pancakes Recipe for the Trail